Alejogb1/job-board/blog-data/thread-moved-from-where.md

 id: "thread-moved-from-where"
 ---

-Okay so thread moved from where right I've seen this a few times usually means a few things and I'm gonna go through all the usual suspects I guess
+ so thread moved from where right I've seen this a few times usually means a few things and I'm gonna go through all the usual suspects I guess

 First off let’s talk about the most common situation you stumble on this which is the dreaded forum migration This happens a lot more than you'd think especially with smaller or older platforms They start out small maybe a basic phpBB forum or something but as traffic grows or the platform becomes a maintenance headache they gotta move it